Gratheon/gate-video-stream/README.md

 # gratheon / gate-video-stream
 Main video processng microservice.

-- Exposes /graphql endpoint to upload short 5s videos from hive entrances
+- Exposes /graphql endpoint to upload short 10s videos from hive entrances
 - Uploads it to S3 for long-term storage
-- Posts video to inference
+- [TODO] Posts video to inference
 - Stores results in DB
 - Exposes /hls REST endpoint for video playback in web-app